bnleft/curious-cat/README.md

 # Curious Cat

-Curious Cat is an iOS application aim to tranform your images into something you through natural language.
-Also there is a cat that yaps.
+Curiousity kills the cat!
+The cat yaps but also want to know how your images can be changed through natural language.

 ## Technologies